mrzool/bash-sensible/README.md

-# sensible.bash
+# Sensible Bash

 An attempt at saner Bash defaults.
 Inspired by Tim Pope's [sensible.vim](https://github.com/tpope/vim-sensible).

 ## The config

-`sensible.bash` is intended to be a simple starting point for a better Bash experience out of the box.
-The file has three sections.
+Sensible Bahs is intended to be a simple starting point for a better Bash experience out of the box.
 Refer to [source](https://github.com/mrzool/bash-sensible/blob/master/sensible.bash) for a complete list of all the options.
+Here's a taste of what's in the configuration:

 ### 1. Smarter tab completion